- Search The Registry

 - My Account

 *The birth of James Theodore Holly in 1829 is marked on this date.
 He was a Black minister and abolitionist.

-From Detroit, Michigan, his father James Overton Holly was a white-American Scottish man and records show that his mothers name was Jane.
+From Detroit, Michigan, his father James Overton Holly was a white-American Scottish man and records show that his mother's name was Jane.
 Holly was baptized and raised a Catholic yet gradually he moved away from the Catholic values.
-He spent his early years in Washington, D. C. and Brooklyn, NY where he connected with Frederick Douglass and other Black abolitionist.
+He spent his early years in Washington, D. C., and Brooklyn, NY where he connected with Frederick Douglass and other Black abolitionists.
 Holly's emphasis on native Black clergy was in distinct opposition to Catholic emphasis on white European clergy.